 Prisoner tells Religion exactly what the book is about, the truth he has seen in his prison life.

 Religion warns Prisoner of the risk involved of publishing such a book.

-Prisoner tells Religion, everything is a risk in this world, especially after living in the manure pile of the world has created while Religion / Government / Society has looked on.
+Prisoner tells Religion that everything is a risk in this world, especially, after living in the manure pile that the world has created while Religion / Government / Society has looked on.

 Government/Society informs Prisoner that it is confiscating the book.
 The Prisoner asks two questions?